-18. Jules MUTEBUTSI (alias: a) Jules Mutebusi, b) Jules Mutebuzi, c) Colonel Mutebutsi)
+18. Jules MUTEBUTSI

+(alias: a) Jules Mutebusi, b) Jules Mutebuzi, c) Colonel Mutebutsi)

 Date of Birth: 1964.

 Place of Birth: Minembwe, South Kivu, DRC.
-Nationality: Congolese.
-Date of UN designation: 1 November 2005.

 Other information: Former FARDC Deputy Military Regional Commander of 10th Military Region in April 2004, dismissed for indiscipline.
 In December 2007, he was arrested by Rwandan authorities when he tried to cross the border into the DRC.
 He has lived since in semi-liberty in Kigali (not authorized to leave the country).